 20-21 Words of wisdom: Path of righteousness:

-All the creatures are seek happiness.
+All the creatures seek happiness.
 There is no happiness, without righteousness.
 Hence all should follow the path of righteousness.

 Friends should be served with affection and good deeds, whereas the others (wicked) should be kept at a distance.